onatbas/bluetooth.koplugin/readme.md

 1. Copy this folder into koreader/plugins
 2. Make sure your clicker is already paired with the kobo device.
 3. Make sure that your device is mapped to /dev/input/event3 (this is not always guaranteed).
 If different, edit main.lua of this plugin to match the correct input device.
 (TODO: Automate)
+4. Add hasKeys = yes to the device configuration.
+(TODO: Automate)
 4. Add into "koreader/frontend/device/kobo/device.lua" the device event that your bluetooth device triggers for the buttons on it.
 See an example here: https://github.com/koreader/koreader/issues/9059#issuecomment-1464958230 .
 For my device, I needed to add  '[115] = "RPgFwd",' into the event map.
 (TODO: Automate)
 4. Reboot KOReader

+The device.lua changes are documented in devica.lua.patch

 ## Contributions